kinetikalab/project_aetheris/power_electronics/transformer/README.md

 **IMPORTANT:** Epoxy resin casting is **mandatory** to prevent electrical breakdown between the secondary and primary windings, which could result in potential fire hazards.

+**IMPORTANT:** Use litz wire for windings, otherwise you can faced with overheating due to skin-effect.

 The primary winding is designed as a set of parallel single-spiral coils - that is the main design idea.